EqualExperts/you-build-it-you-run-it-playbook/practices/selection.md

     1. Automatically link a service exposure onto the availability target for a particular exposure band.
 We ask “what’s the availability target for the financial exposure band that covers this service exposure?”
 1. *Periodically reflect on financial exposure and availability*.
 This is for all software services.
 Compare recent incident losses with our availability target calculator, on at least a quarterly basis.
 We ask “do we have any new financial data that warrants an update to our financial exposure bands, our availability levels, or the availability targets for our software services?”

 Assume a furniture retailer has a self-hosted COTS ecommerce platform, a custom bedroom frontend, and a custom appointments frontend.
 Financial losses from prior incidents for multiple software services are examined.
-Their different traffic profiles and different incident losses allow for financial exposure bands to be grouped arbitrarily into $0, $7K, $250K, and $800K loss in one hour.
+Their different traffic profiles and different incident losses allow for an arbitrary grouping into financial exposure bands of $7K, $100K, and $800K loss in one hour.

 |Maximum financial exposure in an hour|
 |---|